 Educational screenings are permitted for any of the documentaries noted with this information, on the following terms:

-- The documentary may only be accessed via the Netflix service, by a Netflix account holder.
-We don’t sell DVDs, nor can we provide other ways for you to exhibit the film.
+The documentary may only be accessed via the Netflix service, by a Netflix account holder.
+We don’t sell DVDs, nor can we provide other ways for you to exhibit the titles.

-- The screening must be non-profit and non-commercial.
-That means you can’t charge admission, or solicit donations, or accept advertising or commercial sponsorships in connection with the screening.
+The screening must be non-profit and non-commercial.
+That means you can’t charge admission, fundraise, solicit donations, or accept advertising or commercial sponsorships in connection with the screening.